josephmisiti/josephmisiti.github.io/_posts/2015-10-11-how-to-upload-a-photo-to-django-using-ios.markdown

 #### The Client

-The actually `HTTP POST` that uploads the image is utilizing the excellent [AFNetworking](https://github.com/AFNetworking/AFNetworking) library.
+The actual `HTTP POST` that uploads the image is utilizing the excellent [AFNetworking](https://github.com/AFNetworking/AFNetworking) library.

 {% highlight objc %}